 J. ROBERT LISET

-For the past fifteen years, Bob has served pro bono on a number of hospital Ethics Committees and has provided legal advice to clients on a wide range of ethical issues, ranging from withholding or withdrawing treatment, organ donation and transplantation, experimental treatment and genetic testing.
+For a number of years, Bob has served pro bono on a number of hospital Ethics Committees and has provided legal advice to clients on a wide range of ethical issues, ranging from withholding or withdrawing treatment, organ donation and transplantation, experimental treatment and genetic testing.
 These issues have moral and legal dimensions, which may involve, among other things, patient autonomy, informed consent, competence, healthcare provider rights of conscience, medical futility, resource allocation and surrogate decision making.

 He has spoken to healthcare groups on a number of topics, including: fraud and abuse; corporate compliance; EMTALA investigations, medical staff disciplinary investigations and hearings; antitrust issues; economic credentialing; sexual harassment and healthcare policy.
-Currently, he is a member of the Board of Directors of Facey Medical Foundation, several healthcare educational foundations, and the Georgetown University Law Center Alumni Board of Directors.
-For a number of years, he was a member of the Board of Directors of UniHealth, CareAmerica, California Hospital Medical Center and Quest Insurance Co., Ltd. From 1979 to 1985, he was a lecturer at the UCLA Graduate School of Public Health.
+He was a member of the Board of Directors of Facey Medical Foundation for fourteen (14) years, and is the Chair of the Georgetown Southern California Law Alumni Counsel.
+For a number of years, he was a member of the Georgetown Law Alumni Board of Directors (currently an Emeritus Member), a member of the Board of Directors of UniHealth, CareAmerica,